 Resume: in-CRM lead nurturing will work for long-term engagement or reengagement campaigns targeted at a limited number of the most valuable leads.

-Dynamics 365 for Marketing also reflects the company’s ‘less coding, more configuration’ approach, so the app navigation will become much more convenient.
+Dynamics 365 Marketing also reflects the company’s ‘less coding, more configuration’ approach, so the app navigation will become much more convenient.
 Features required for lead nurturing will mostly remain the same as in Dynamics Marketing with a few enhancements, like incorporated Customer Insights module and channels extended with LinkedIn and webinars.

 - Flexible lead scoring and prioritization models that bring together firmographics, custom grades, and rules to automatically identify sales readiness based on how leads respond to emails and events.